nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 title: User Guide
 ---

-### Welcome to Docedex, your solution to doctor and patient management
+### Welcome to Docedex, your solution to doctor and patient management <!-- omit in toc -->

 Docedex is a **desktop application** is built for **administrative assistants** to manage patients within clinics.